bkuhn/talks/FOSDEM-2014/copyleft-future.markdown

 + The blurring line of source to object code.
       + so subtle that few see it.

++ And those who do perceive it differently.

 # xdm, Solaris and NIS+

 + I once chased a bug from xdm, down through NIS+ to the Solaris kernel